aimeos/aimeos-docs/src/frontend/jsonapi/basket-coupons.md

 # Add coupons

-Coupon (or voucher) codes can be added to the basket by using the "basket/coupon" URL that is sent with every basket response.
+Coupon (or voucher) codes can be added to the basket by using the "basket.coupon" URL that is sent with every basket response.
 The data objects only need the code passed in the "id" parameter like this:

 === "CURL"
     ```bash